 Growth Hormone Deficiency typically calls for a lower dose than Idiopathic Short Stature or Turner Syndrome protocols.
 Your child's specific diagnosis directly influences the prescribed dose and therefore the monthly cost.

-Several FDA-approved somatropin brands are available — including Genotropin, Norditropin, Humatrope, and Omnitrope — with varying price points and delivery devices.
-The physician and your family will discuss which is most appropriate.
+Multiple physician-prescribed therapy options are available with varying cost profiles and delivery devices.
+The physician and your family will discuss which is most appropriate for your child.

 We encourage every family to start with the free telemedicine consultation — not to commit, but to have a complete, honest conversation about whether this path makes sense for your child and your family.